Array Sorting Algorithms, Part 2: Radix Sort

 }

-We want to update array to match the sorted numbers, so we simply iterate through and set the values equal to result.
+to match the sorted numbers, so we simply iterate through and set the values equal to result

-In radixsort, by repeating the above steps for each digit, the array will end up sorted.
+, by repeating the above steps for each digit, the array will end up sorted.
 Note that this current implementation does not work if the array has negative numbers.
 However, it is trivial enough to treat the negative sign as an extra “digit”.
 The steps would be: radix sort the non-negatives, radix sort the absolute value of the negatives, reverse the sorted “negatives”, add negative signs, and join it with the sorted non-negatives.

 Time Complexity